-If you have APS and are pregnant, flying is considered safe as it is highly likely that you will be taking 75mg aspirin daily as well as heparin injections.
-The same guidelines apply as to all passengers taking heparin, but you should be aware that most airlines will only be prepared to carry you up to your 27th week of the pregnancy.
+If you have APS and are pregnant, you may already be taking heparin injections.
+The same guidelines apply to all passengers taking heparin, but you should be aware that most airlines will only be prepared to carry you up to your 27th week of the pregnancy.

 If you choose to fly after the 27th week, the risk of going into labour increases and you may need a letter from your consultant or midwife confirming your due date.
 Each airline has its own particular set of rules and cut off point when they refuse to carry you, so do check with your booking agent or airline website if booking online.

 You should get travel insurance if you’re going abroad when pregnant as you may have to cancel the trip or go into hospital while away.
 Pregnant women are considered high risk by travel insurance companies, and most will not cover you if you have less than eight weeks until your due date when you return from your trip.
 Make sure the policy covers you for any eventuality such as early birth, medical care during labour, and expenses incurred if you do go into labour while away.